-Rob Rassey joined the Harvard men's hockey coaching staff in the fall of 2013 and is in his third season with the Crimson in 2015-16.
+Rob Rassey joined the Harvard men's hockey coaching staff in the fall of 2013 and is in his fourth season with the Crimson in 2016-17.
 In his first season with Harvard, Rassey helped forwards Jimmy Vesey and Sean Malone earn All-Ivy League accolades, while Malone was tabbed Ivy League Co-Rookie of the Year.
 In continuing to develop the forwards, Vesey made national waves in Rassey's second year, leading the country in goals and finishing as the Ivy and ECAC Player of the Year, as well as a Hobey Hat Trick finalist.
+The culmination of Vesey's development occured in 2016 when he earned the Hobey Baker Award as college hockey's top player.

 The 2014-15 season also saw Harvard lead the ECAC in scoring at 3.23 per game.
 Vesey led the conference in scoring and Kyle Criscuolo and Tyler Moy each finished in the top-10.
 Nationally, Harvard ranked 10th in scoring offense at 3.27 goals per game.
 Its offense prowess led to a 21-win season, the ECAC Tournament championship and a berth in the NCAA Tournament.